Message from our Child Protection Team Coordinator

 What is the Child Protection Team Program?

-The Child Protection Team is an independent, community-based program that provides expertise in evaluating alleged maltreatments of child abuse and neglect, assessing risk factors, and providing recommendations for interventions to protect children and enhance families’ capacities to provide a safer environment when possible.
+The Child Protection Team is an independent, community-based program that provides expertise in evaluating alleged maltreatment of child abuse and neglect, assessing risk factors, and providing recommendations for interventions to protect children and enhance families’ capacities to provide a safer environment when possible.

-The Child Protection Team services supplement the child protective investigation activities of the Department of Children and families and law enforcement
+The Child Protection Team services supplement the child protective investigation activities of the Department of Children and Families and law enforcement

 Our primary task is forensic services to analyze and report our conclusion.
-Our services are based on tangible evidence that we collect by medical services and exams to identify physical findings of abuse, neglect or sexual abuse.
+Our services are based on tangible evidence that we collect by medical services and exams to identify physical findings of abuse, neglect, or sexual abuse.
 We conduct forensic interviews and psychological assessments to fully document the alleged abuse.
-Our purpose is get answers to questions regarding the well-being of children.
+Our purpose is to get answers to questions regarding the well-being of children.

-We are dedicated uncovering the truth and understanding the relevant facts of each case.
+We are dedicated to uncovering the truth and understanding the relevant facts of each case.
 Our services supplement the child protection investigation activities of the Florida Department of Children and Families and law enforcement.